sebastian-konicz/WRM/README.md

 I've also generated an interactive version of this plot in folium - click [here](https://sebastian-konicz.github.io/WRM/images/sites/DockingStationsMap.html) to see it.
 You can zoom/scroll with this version, and it also tells you the name of each location.

 ### Analysis of flows between stations
 In the images below, orange represents a station with more bikes leaving than coming in (outflows > inflows), whilst blue represents the opposite.
 As expected, in the morning people commute in to the centre from the suburbs, whilst the opposite occurs in the evening.
-Canary Wharf is also quite noticeable in the east.
 #### Net arivals/departures in the morning (working days)
 ![Net arrivals/departures - morning](images/final/NetArivalsDepartures-morning.png)
 [Interactive map](https://sebastian-konicz.github.io/WRM/images/sites/NetArivalsDepartures-morning.html)